figmentapp/docs/docs/tutorials/pix2pix.md

 ## Acquiring the data

 We have a folder of data prepared that you can download.
 These are 5,000 images downloaded from the _This Person Does Not Exist_ website.
-However, we can also do this using a [Download Image node](/nodes/download-image).
+However, we can also do this using a [Fetch Image node](/docs/nodes/fetch-image).
 In the case of this website, we can fetch the same URL repeatedly and get a different image every time.

 Download the list of images from the website: